EagleAdelaide/FinSen_Dataset/README.md

 The code is based on PyTorch under code frame of https://github.com/torrvision/focal_calibration, please cite their work if you found it is useful.

-smiley: ☺ Happy Research !
+:smiley: ☺ Happy Research !